Philipsburg Port of Call

 Water taxis from the cruise terminal will take passengers to the centre of Philipsburg.
 Waiting government-regulated taxies are readily available from just outside the cruise terminal and can take passengers around the island including the French side, St Martin, as the border is not regulated.
 Philipsburg itself is small enough to be explored on foot.

-Philipsburg is almost one large market, making shopping a favourite endeavour for dedicated deal finders.
-The Island's other love is for beaches, with an expansive sandy stretch at Simpson Bay, more secluded options at Cay Bay and Cupecoy, and a popular beach at Mullet Bay.
+Philipsburg is basically one large market, making shopping a favourite endeavour for dedicated deal finders.
+The island's other love is for beaches, with an expansive sandy stretch at Simpson Bay, more secluded options at Cay Bay and Cupecoy, and a popular beach at Mullet Bay.
 Rounding out the sightseeing options are the two historic Dutch forts, a small zoo and a botanical garden.

 Mark's Place - Caribbean cuisine in a convenient central location